why is my push lawnmower not cutting evenly?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-There is nothing worse than an uneven mow.
+There is nothing worse than an uneven cut.

 I know how frustrating this can be.
-When I had five vans running full time this was not an uncommon problem.
+When I had five vans on the road this happened to me regularly.

 • Wheel height adjustment settings